giellalt/lang-khk/khk.md

 * * *
-<small>This (part of) documentation was generated from [../src/cg3/functions.cg3](http://github.com/giellalt/lang-khk/blob/main/../src/cg3/functions.cg3)</small>Prefixes
-Prefixes in the Halh Mongolian language are bound to beginning of other words.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-khk/blob/main/../src/fst/stems/prefixes.lexc)</small>

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/propernouns.lexc](http://github.com/giellalt/lang-khk/blob/main/../src/fst/stems/propernouns.lexc)</small>
+<small>This (part of) documentation was generated from [../src/cg3/functions.cg3](http://github.com/giellalt/lang-khk/blob/main/../src/cg3/functions.cg3)</small>

- * +Symbol = independent symbols in the text stream, like £, €, ©
+* +Symbol© = independent symbols in the text stream, like £, €, ©

 gender of anthroponyms and cognoms